 We'll also show you how painting en plein air will help you improve all aspects of your artistic work, including your ability to paint colour and light.
 Plein air painting isn't just for serious artists – it's for anyone who wants to get out in nature and have some fun.

 In this article we'll start by explaining what plein air painting is, then offer some advice for getting started.
 This section will look at the keys to composition and how to hone your observational skills.
 Click through to page two for some specific advice on capturing moving scenes, and jump to page three for a run-down of all the gear you need.

-What is plein air painting?
+What is en plein air painting?

 Painting en plain air is the practice of painting outdoors, capturing people, landscapes and scenes in natural light – rather than painting indoors from reference sketches, photographs, life models and so on.

 Painting outside became popular with the French Impressionists.
 It was made possible with the invention of transportable paint tubes and the plein air easel, and involves a unique set of challenges, skills and techniques.

 Plein air painting is suitable for any medium, but gouache paint is water-soluble and quick-drying, so is a good one to try.

 Work small, usually around 5 x 7in, and always start with the biggest brush, such as a 1-inch flat.
 Work down to small brushes as you get into details.
 A hot press illustration board is ideal for gouache.

 Both urban and natural settings offer a wealth of great subjects to paint, and you will be able to practise and learn the same amount from either.